celinedurniak/V20Diffraction/README.md

 - install anaconda or miniconda (see [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html))

+- download or clone this repository from https://github.com/celinedurniak/V20Diffraction.

+- unzip if you chose to download.

+- in a terminal, move to where you put the folder

-- create an environment, typing the following 2 lines in a terminal:
+- create a conda environment using the `requirements.yml` file, by typing the following 2 lines in a
+  terminal:
     ```
-    conda create -n v20_root_env -c conda-forge uproot ipympl matplotlib jupyter ipywidgets
+    conda env create -f environment.yml
+    ```

+- activate your environment, called `v20_root_env` by typing in the terminal
+    ```
     conda activate v20_root_env
     ```

-- activate your environment, called `v20_root_env` in this example (but you can choose another name when creating your environment in the above command)

-- The Wave-Frame Multiplication stitching requires [`dress`](https://github.com/ess-dmsc-dram/dress), which can be installed using the following command in a terminal `python3 -m pip install dress`
+The created environment also contains:
+-
+   - `dress`](https://github.com/ess-dmsc-dram/dress), required for Wave-Frame Multiplication
+    stitching

-- if you want to convert datasets stored in ROOT files to tiff images, install Pillow using `python3 -m pip install --upgrade Pillow`
+   - `Pillow` required to convert datasets stored in ROOT files to tiff images,

-- `McStas` simulations can be run from Python script or Jupyter notebook using `McStasScript`.
-It can be installed following the instructions at [link](https://github.com/PaNOSC-ViNYL/McStasScript).
+   - `McStasScript`required to run `McStas` simulations from Python script or Jupyter notebook.
+Note that you have to configure your installation by following the instructions at [link](https://github.com/PaNOSC-ViNYL/McStasScript).

 You can now use either Python scripts or Jupyter notebooks.
-To use those available in this repository, either download or clone it from https://github.com/celinedurniak/V20Diffraction.
-Unzip if you chose to download.
-Then, from a terminal, move to where the folder is located and activate your environment (if not already activated).
 The next step is to specify the path to the different datafiles by running `make_config.py` either in the `scripts` folder or the `notebooks` one.
 In the terminal where your conda environment is activated, type the following commands, if you want to use the notebooks:

    ```